neoforged/.github/primers/1.21.4/index.md

 - `net.minecraft.util.profiling.jfr.event.StructureGenerationEvent` - A profiler event when a structure is being generated.
 - `net.minecraft.util.profiling.jfr.stats.StructureGenStat` - A result of a profiled structure generation.
 - `net.minecraft.world.entity`
+    - `LivingEntity`
-    - `LivingEntity#resolvePlayerResponsibleForDamage` - Gets the player responsible for hurting the current entity.
+        - `resolvePlayerResponsibleForDamage` - Gets the player responsible for hurting the current entity.
+        - `canBeNameTagged` - When true, the entity's can be set with a name tag.
     - `Mob#getPreferredWeaponType` - Gets the tag that represents the weapons the entity wants to pick up.
 - `net.minecraft.world.entity.ai.attributes.AttributeMap#resetBaseValue` - Resets the attribute instance to its default value.
 - `net.minecraft.world.entity.monster.creaking`
     - `Creaking`
         - `activate`, `deactivate` - Handles the activateion of the brain logic for the creaking.
-        - `setTransient`, `isTransient` - Handles the home position.
+        - `setTransient`, `isHeartBound`, `setHomePos`, `getHomePos` - Handles the home position.
         - `blameSourceForDamage` - Finds the player responsible for the damage.
         - `tearDown` - Handles when the creaking is destroyed.
         - `creakingDeathEffects` - Handles the death of a creaking.